 Imke Du Toit

-Design tools you can't live without.
+Design tool you cannot live without.

-Katerina
+Katerina Tchevytchalova

 Imke Du Toit

-Okay, if not interiors, you would be designing.
+Okay, if not interiors, you would be designing?

-Katerina
+Katerina Tchevytchalova

 Laws.
 I would be a politician.